 Policy

-As a general rule, a worker is considered to be in the course of the employment when the person reaches the employer's premises or place of work, such as a construction work site, and is not in the course of employment when the person leaves the premises or place of work.
+As a general rule, a worker is considered to be in the course of employment when the person reaches the employer's premises or place of work, such as a construction work site, and is not in the course of employment when the person leaves the premises or place of work.

 Guidelines